 Upon leaving the Agency, Mr. Younis formed Videotero, LLC.
 From 1979 to 2010 he worked on over 200 photographic, cinemagraphic, and videographic projects for 17 different agencies in the U. S. Intelligence Community.
 In 1995 he formed B2G Marketing Consulting, LLC to provide government marketing advice and training to Federal Contractors.
 He has also produced more than 50 television programs for Public Access Stations in Fairfax, Virginia; Miami, Florida; San Francisco, California; and Albuquerque, New Mexico.

 He is father to six children and grandfather to nine.

-Mr. Younis retired and returned to New Mexico in 2010.
+Mr. Younis retired the first time, and returned to New Mexico in 2010.
 Since then he’s:

 • Re-engineered and managed the Central Avenue Facility for uPUBLIC.tv, Albuquerque’s public access television services contractor.

 • Conducted 120 classes on television and film production.

 • Brought the WESST Enterprise Center Comcast Digital Media Studio to full operational status.

 Produced, Directed, Directed Photography and/or Edited these documentaries:

 • The Threads of Devotion: The Wardrobe of La Conquistadora for the Spanish Colonial Arts Museum